huggingface/blog/bert-inferentia-sagemaker.md

 ## Conclusion

-We successfully managed to compile a vanilla Hugging Face Transformers model to an AWS inferentia compatible Neuron Model.
+We successfully managed to compile a vanilla Hugging Face Transformers model to an AWS Inferentia compatible Neuron Model.
 After that we deployed our Neuron model to Amazon SageMaker using the new Hugging Face Inference DLC.
-We managed to achieve `5-6ms` latency per neuron core, which is fast than CPU in terms of latency and provides a higher throughput than GPUs since we ran 4 models in parallel.
+We managed to achieve `5-6ms` latency per neuron core, which is faster than CPU in terms of latency, and achieves a higher throughput than GPUs since we ran 4 models in parallel.

-If you or you company are currently using a BERT-like Transformer for encoder tasks (text-classification, token-classification, question-answering etc.) and the latency meets your requirements you should switch to AWS Inferentia.
-This will not only save costs it can also increase efficiency and performance for you models.
+If you or you company are currently using a BERT-like Transformer for encoder tasks (text-classification, token-classification, question-answering etc.), and the latency meets your requirements you should switch to AWS Inferentia.
+This will not only save costs, but can also increase efficiency and performance for your models.

 We are planning to do a more detailed case study on cost-performance of transformers in the future, so stay tuned!

-Also if you want to learn more about accelerating transformers you should also check out out Hugging Face [optimum](https://github.com/huggingface/optimum).
+Also if you want to learn more about accelerating transformers you should also check out Hugging Face [optimum](https://github.com/huggingface/optimum).

 ---